 Ceylon Orange Pekoe Loose Tea Caddy (International Blend) 100g Loose Tea

-Free UK Delivery on UK Orders Over £35
+Free Standard Delivery on UK Orders Over £35

 Twinings of London tea tins are world famous.
 We see intrepid travellers from overseas making a beeline to our London flagship store 216 Strand to stock up on this collection of teas.